Bittu011/ntwork_beginner/_posts/2025-08-11-Ospf_Areas-NAT-Loopback-Acl.md

 ---

 *Have questions or want to share your own design improvements?
-Comment below or raise an issue in the GitHub repo!*
+Comment on my youtube video.*